 An individual who is disqualified from having direct patient contact as a result of the background study, and whose disqualification is not set aside by the Commissioner of Health, will not be permitted to participate in an experiential learning experience, including clinical placement in a health care facility.
 Failure to participate in an experiential learning experience, including clinical placement required by the School of Nursing, could result in ineligibility to qualify for a degree in this program, and may affect the ability to obtain professional licensure post-graduation.
-Students who have a disqualification must meet with their assigned faculty advisor, or the School of Nursing Chair.
+Students who have a disqualification must meet with their assigned faculty advisor and the Pre-Licensure Program Director.

 By law, the State of Minnesota requires a criminal background check prior to issuing a registered nurse license.
-This legislation is done to meet the public expectation that healthcareproviders are safe, ethical, and competent.
-The criminal background check will involve a reviewof the licensure applicant's criminal history by using fingerprint-based state and federal systems.
-For more information, visit https://mn.gov/boards/nursing/public/background-studies/
+This legislation is done to meet the public expectation that health care providers are safe, ethical, and competent.
+The criminal background check will involve a review of the licensure applicant's criminal history by using fingerprint-based state and federal systems.
+For more information, visit https://mn.gov/dhs/general-public/background-studies/